eljsteer/password-genie/README.md

 ## Skills and Knowledge learned

 I learned a lot from all aspects on this project also, particularly on the design and methodology.
+- I learnt to create the password generator 2 different ways.
+One using strings and another using arrays (script.js = Strings and script2.js = Arrays)
 - Initially I learnt from the design side of the application and how important it was to design the application and have the different components broken down to implement each section simply.
 - I learnt from the process of deciding whether to use prompts for the user to select the setting or to use the checkboxes and decided upon the checkboxes for multiple reasons; easier for the user to see and decide which setting they want or selected previously and also I found it easier to retrieve those values compared with thsoe stored in the prompts.
 - Greatly improved my knowledge around functions in Javascript.